gregmolnar/styleguide/Ruby.md

   describes **what** the method does not **how** it is implemented.
 * All comment blocks should be formatted using yardoc style metadata, this allows you to specify parameters, return values, notes etc.
-* Leave no TODO's or NOTE's.
+* Leave no TODOs or NOTEs.
 Prefer raising a GitHub issue (usually technical debt).

 ``` ruby